-Name of Program/Operational Area: Financial Aid Office Contact Person: Erin Cruz Submission Date: Spring 2018 [Note: The information in this area will repeat on all pages.]
 Goal Students will demonstrate knowledge and understanding of Satisfactory Academic Progress (SAP) policy required to receive federal and state financial aid.

-Timetable for Needed resources Obstacles to Goal(s) Completion completion (if any) 1.
-A) The Financial May 2019 FA Technician None Aid Office would like Workshop Location to see student knowledge and understanding of Satisfactory Academic Progress (SAP) policy increase by 3% each semester to insure the office is reaching more students and providing the knowledge needed to remain in good financial aid standing.
+Goal(s) Timetable for Needed resources Obstacles to

+Completion completion (if any)

+1. A) The Financial Ongoing FA Technician None

+Aid Office would like Workshop Location

+to see student

+knowledge and

+understanding of

+Satisfactory Academic

+Progress (SAP) policy

+increase by 3% each

+semester to insure the

+office is reaching

+more students and

+providing the

+knowledge needed to

+remain in good

+financial aid standing.